 # Offer employee wellness programmes:

 I cannot stress more on the fact that happier employees make a more stable workforce.
-With long hours at work, tiring commutes, and demanding family situations, it is inevitable that the task of juggling all the balls comes to the workforce that is in their prime.
+With long hours at work, and demanding family situations, it is inevitable that sometimes the ball will drop while juggling.
 In order that they give their best at work, and also ensure that they stay healthy it has become a very logical extension to look into employee wellness programmes.

-Several organisations are also looking into this and there can be several ways to do this.
-One is offering healthy food services/snack counters at the office.
-The office can also offer counselling services, fitness centres, or weekly yoga sessions, or having a games room that includes carom, or table tennis.
-Another interesting way to make a meaningful impact is having volunteering services that employees can sign up for.
-Taking active interest in the ergonomics of the workplace also contribute to in a big way towards employee wellness.
+Several organisations are actively looking into this right now and there can be several ways to do this.
+One is offering offer counselling services, access to virtual fitness centres, or yoga sessions, or having an online games room that includes games of different genres.
+Another very interesting way to make a meaningful impact is allowing time to your employees to sign up for virtual volunteering services.
+Taking active interest in the ergonomics of your employees while they work from home also contributes in a big way towards employee wellness.

 # Recognise and acknowledge their work:

 And my last word, when employee engagement is at an all-time high, your team will feel motivated, productive, and passionate about their work, thus lessening the chances for burnout.
-Providing them with unwavering support throughout the workplace will get them to a place of mental clarity where they can perform at their best.
+Providing them with unwavering support through this COVID-19 lockdown phase will get them to a place of mental clarity where they can perform at their best.